Shocked by those extra monthly apartment fees? 3 big rental sites plan to reveal them

 Zillow launches its new service today, which will also include application fees, security deposits, parking and pet fees.
 Apartments.com will roll out a new calculator this year that includes all upfront costs and recurring fees.
 AffordableHousing.com will require property owners to disclose all fees and upfront charges in their listings, and identify those with a history of best practices.

-The announcement was made in coordination with the White House, which has issued its own blueprint for a Renters Bill of Rights.
-In March, Housing and Urban Development Secretary Marcia Fudge called on housing companies and state and local leaders to "promote fairness and transparency for renters."
+The announcement was made in coordination with the Biden administration, which has issued its own blueprint for a Renters Bill of Rights.

+"We hope that ... by having these fees more apparent and transparent, it will begin to drive competition amongst housing providers," says Adrianne Todman, Deputy Secretary of the U.S. Department of Housing and Urban Development.

 A record 21.6 million U.S. households are rent-burdened, spending more than 30% of their income on rent.
 A recent report by the National Consumer Law Center warned that extra fees are helping drive up that burden, and can "jeopardize access to future housing and financial stability when they contribute to rental debts and blemishes on renters' credit reports."